Pros

 U.S. Bank Rewards & Perks

-- Welcome bonus based on qualifying activities (usually deposit amounts)
+- Welcome bonuses based on qualifying activities

 - Discounts on check orders through U.S. Bank